MuulshCorp/Isoworlds/README.md

  Each world is a copy of a pattern so everyone can get the same world (preventing generation lag) and some modpack like In The Sea got their own generated map, so you can now offer thoses modpack to your community !

 (Using Tick Dynamic for every IsoWorlds to set them with X% of ms could be done)

+To handle remote storage use this kind of system: https://github.com/Isolonice/IsoWorlds-SAS